DigitalOcean: Blocking in Iran and Russia

 Digital Ocean was blocked throughout Iran as part of its attempt to cut off use of the Lantern internet censorship circumvention tool.

 According to Russian law, any host keeping its citizens' personal data needs to be located in Russian territory.
 This law led to a temporary block in April 2018 of Google, Amazon, Azure, and DigitalOcean, among others, in Russia by Roskomnadzor as a hosting provider for Telegram Messenger and VPS services.

 Corporate affairs

 Products and business model

 DigitalOcean offers virtual private servers (VPS), or "droplets" using DigitalOcean terminology, using KVM as the hypervisor and can be created in various sizes (divided in two classes: standard and optimized), in 13 different data center regions (as of December 2020) and with various options out of the box, including six Linux distributions and dozens of one-click applications.

-In early 2017, DigitalOcean expanded their feature set by adding load balancers to their offering.
+In early 2017, DigitalOcean expanded its feature set by adding load balancers to their offering.
 Their platform is an alternative cloud offering and the company targets smaller developers, allowing them to spend as little as five dollars on their platform.

 DigitalOcean can be managed through a web interface or using doctl command line.

 DigitalOcean also offers block and object-based storage and since May 2018 Kubernetes-based container service.